Adalbert Stifter: Life

 In 1835 he became engaged to Amalia Mohaupt, and they married in 1837, but the marriage was not a happy one.
 Stifter and his wife, unable to conceive, tried adopting three of Amalia's nieces at different times.
 One of them, Juliana, ran away several times and finally disappeared, only to be found drowned in the Danube four weeks later.

 As a man of strong liberal convictions who welcomed the 1848 revolutions and allowed his name to go forward as a candidate in the Frankfurt Parliament, even suspected by others of being a radical, the cornerstone of Stifter's philosophy was Bildung (personal and cultural maturation through education).
 Instead of becoming a state official, he became a tutor to the aristocrats of Vienna, and was highly regarded as such.
 His students included Princess Maria Anna von Schwarzenberg and the son of German statesman Klemens von Metternich, Richard von Metternich.
 He also made some money from selling paintings, and published his first story, "Der Condor", in 1840.
-An immediate success, it inaugurated a steady writing career.
+It was an immediate success, inaugurating a steady writing career.

 Stifter visited Linz in 1848, and moved there permanently a year later, where he became editor of the Linzer Zeitung and the Wiener Bote.
 In 1850 he was appointed supervisor of elementary schools for Upper Austria.
 His physical and mental health began to decline in 1863, and he became seriously ill from cirrhosis of the liver in 1867.
 In deep depression, he slashed his neck with a razor on the night of 25 January 1868 and died three days later.